Total Lunar Eclipse on 7 September 2025

 Mechanism and Uniqueness of the Phenomenon

-Geography of Visibility and Timing
+Visibility and Timing by Region

 In Moscow time (MSK, UTC+3), the timing of the phases will be as follows:

-Penumbral phase begins: 18:28 (September 7)
+Penumbral phase begins: 18:28 (7 September)

 Partial phase begins: 19:27